Joseph Jekyll: Political career

 he was returned as MP for Reigate where he was returned again in 1727 and 1734.
-He sponsored the Mortmain Act and the Gin Act 1736, and was noted for his opposition to intoxication, which annoyed the public so much that he was forced to have a guard at his house at all times.
+He sponsored the Mortmain Act 1735 (9 Geo.
+2. c.
+36) and the Gin Act 1736, and was noted for his opposition to intoxication, which annoyed the public so much that he was forced to have a guard at his house at all times.
 Under Robert Walpole he remained independent of the government in terms of how he voted, and was described by Alexander Pope as "an odd old Whig, who never change his principles or wig".